Display Changer X

 Display Changer X is also perfect for organizations that need to configure their employees’ computers.
 The configuration files created by Display Changer X on one machine can be copied to other machines with the same model of monitors.

-Display Changer X saves multiple display configurations, and you switch between them by just double-clicking the configuration file you want to apply.
+Display Changer X saves your display configurations to their own files, and you switch between them by just double-clicking the configuration file you want to apply.
 This saves you time and hassle, as you won’t have to manually change your display settings every time you switch between different activities.
-You can also create a shortcut to a configuration file in your Windows Startup folder to establish a specific configuration when you log in.
+You can also place a shortcut to a configuration file in your Windows Startup folder to apply a specific configuration when you log in.

 Click “Get it from Microsoft” to see Display Changer X (also known as DisplayChangerX) in the Microsoft Store.
 You can try Display Changer X before purchasing.
 You will receive ten licenses and free, automatic updates.

 Remember everything.
 Schedule anything.